ytoren/sql-code/user_sessions.md

 | 2021-01-06 21:35:47 | uuid002 | A2    | Checkout      |

-Rather than defining when a session starts it is easier to define when a session ends.
-This happens when a checkout is complete or
+Let's flag our "fences" - when a checkout is complete or when the cart is older than 4 days:

 ```sql
 SELECT